Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-19.md

 ### Success End Condition

-Report is produced.
+Report of all the capital cities in the world organised by largest population to smallest is produced.

 ### Primary Actor

-HR Advisor.
+Group 7

 ### Trigger